ircam-ismm/sc-components/README.md

 ## Goal & Philosophy

-This is a rather opinionated library, that primarily aims to provide practical and robust interfaces for practitionners in working and performance situations.
+This is a rather opinionated library, that primarily aims at providing practical and robust interfaces for practitionners in working and performance situations.
 Hence, it proposes different interaction modalities such as keyboard and MIDI controls where meaningful, and pretty agressively bypasses or overrides certain default browser's behaviours such as context menus, text selection, etc.

 ## Usage